Location & Position

 Anterior Layer (Upper)

-• Peritoneum reflected from diaphragmatic surface
+• Reflected from diaphragmatic surface

 • Forms upper boundary of bare area